Estimating the Number of Infected Cases in COVID-19 Pandemic: Conclusions

 \section{Conclusions}

-We have proposed a structured approach for the estimation the number of infected cases not included in the reported number at a given date.
-We distinguish two types of `missing' cases, those cases which were infected but are still during the dormant period and those asymptomatic cases which later self-recover without medical treatments.
+We have proposed a structured approach for the estimation of the unreported number of infected cases.
+We distinguish two types of missing cases, those cases which were infected but are still during the dormant period at the time of report and those asymptomatic or light cases which later self-recover without any medical treatments.
 The number of these two types of cases are estimated by accumulating reported counts within a properly chosen post-report time window and by population matching.
 The reported number, as of Apr 20, 2020, of infected cases in US should be corrected by multiplying a factor of 220.54\%.
-The overall infection ratio of the US is estimated to be 0.53\%, with a case mortality rate of 2.85\% which is close to the recommended 3.4\% by WHO.\\ \\ Our estimation can potentially be used for risk assessment.
+The overall infection ratio out of the US population is estimated to be 0.53\%, implying a case mortality rate of 2.85\% as of Apr 20, 2020.
+The estimate given by our approach also agrees or is close to related estimates by several work in the literature.
+By Aug 31, 2020, the overall infection ratio in US rises to 2.49\% while the case mortality rate decreases to 2.09\%, and the ratio of asymptomatic cases out of all infected cases reduces from the pre-summer 35-40\% to around 20-25\%. \\ \\ The intuitive nature of our approach makes it easy to understand and to implement, thus we expect it be readily adopted by the general public for understanding the situation or the government for policy making and disease control.
+Our estimation can potentially be used for risk assessment.
 The infant age group may worth further consideration as people in this group are much less risky than other age groups as they interact with the rest of the world through their parents, so the number of cases for this group may need to adjust accordingly to reflect the true risk.